cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 0x08048450  __do_global_ctors_aux
 0x0804847c  _fini
 ```
-We also executed the next objdump command (-M intel to set intel flavor mode, -T to list the dynamic symbol table and -C to demangle the functions):
+`objdump` command can be used as well for the same purpose (-M intel to set intel flavor mode, -T to list the dynamic symbol table and -C to demangle the functions):

 ```bash
 $objdump -M intel -TC stack4